navikt/snowbird/README.rst

 # About

-Snowbird is a utility to declaratively configure Snowflake resources for dataproducts.
+Snowbird helps configure Snowflake resources for dataproducts.

-Builds on Permifrost.
+Snowbird builds on Permifrost.

 # Installation